UPchieve/web/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Any appropriate documentation (within the code, README.md, docs, etc) has been updated
 - [ ] There are no new spelling/grammar mistakes in the UI, code, or documentation
 - [ ] Branch has been deployed to staging, and all edge cases have been manually tested
-- [ ] Task and PR have been updated to indicate that this is ready for review
+- [ ] Task and PR have been updated to show that this is ready for review